 You can select between a GraphQL API, REST API, or both.
 Plus, you can get a fully functional admin UI for CRUD operations on all your data models, including relations.

 Amplication is built around well-known frameworks and libraries, so it comes with the experience of many developers, not just the Amplication team.

 With Amplication, you are the owner of the generated code, and you can use it and deploy it any way you like.

 The code generated by Amplication is highly opinionated, with a specific technology stack, which may not be a good fit for all use cases.

-There are many different approaches to building your new backend.
+There are many different approaches to building your new backend project.
 Depending on your requirements, you can go as deep as you like and build everything from scratch to get maximum flexibility.
 On the other hand, the open-source ecosystem is extensive, so there might be some boilerplate or framework out there for you to save both time and money.

 If you want to move fast and still be flexible in the future, Amplication is a solid alternative.
 It allows you to build your application by writing minimal code for the infrastructure while focusing your efforts on writing business logic from day one.